 Research

-Realization of test "true-to-life" materials for micro- and nanoplastics
+Test "true-to-life" materials for micro- and nanoplastics

 We are committed to developing more relevant test materials for micro- and nanoplastics by closely mimicking the fragmentation processes observed in the environment.